Streampunk/ledger/README.md

     nmos-ledger

+The following is a example of configuring properties such as port numbers, DNS-SD service names and service priority:

+    nmos-ledger queryPort=4000 registrationPort=4001 queryName=qi queryPri=10

 ### Install as a local dependency

 To install ledger for use in you own application, such as when implementing a node, use npm as follows: